Skip to Main Content

 Treatment

-The ACE score determines the total reported exposure to the 10 ACE categories indicated in the adult ACE assessment tool or the top box of the pediatric PEARLS tool.
-ACE scores range from 0 to 10 based on the number of adversities, protective factors and the level of negative experience(s) that have impacted the patient.
+The ACEs score determines the total reported exposure to the 10 ACEs categories indicated in the adult ACEs assessment tool or the top box of the pediatric PEARLS tool.
+ACEs scores range from 0 to 10 based on the number of adversities, protective factors and the level of negative experience(s) that have impacted the patient.
 Providers will obtain a sum total of the number of ACEs reported on the screening tool.

 For children and adults, two toxic stress risk assessment algorithms based on the score were developed to determine the level of risk and referral needs.
 According to the algorithm, risk and scores are determined as follows: